disaster37/alpine-minio/README.md

 - **MINIO_CONFIG_minio.secret.key**: The secret key to connect on Minio.
 - **MINIO_DISKS_X**: The list of disks to use by Minio.
 For example `-e MINIO_DISKS_1=disk1` and `-e MINIO_DISKS_2=disk2`.
 Minio will inialize storage `/data/disk1` and `/data/disk2`.
 - **MINIO_SERVERS_X**: The list of server to create a Minio cluster.
 For example `-e MINIO_SERVERS_1=10.0.0.1` and `-e MINIO_SERVERS_2=10.0.0.2`

+> The default disk called `disk0`is use if you not specify any disk.